chrisarg/Bit/README.md

 - **AVX2**: Uses 256-bit vector operations on supported CPUs
 - **NEON**: Falls back to 128-bit vector operations on older CPUs
 - **SVE**
-- **Scalar**: Provides optimized scalar implementations for universal compatibility
+- **Scalar**: Provides optimized scalar implementations for universal compatibility.
+The scalar implementation is based on the **Wilkes-Wheeler-Gill Algorithm**: A highly portable and efficient algorithm   for counting set bits documented in "The Preparation of Programs for an Electronic Digital Computer".
+  Nearly 70 years after it's introduction, this scalar algorithm outperforms hardware popcounts (including SSE popcounts and hardware scalar popcounts)

 The benchmarking suite demonstrates significant performance advantages over naive implementations, especially for large bitsets.